rsfyi/monsters-rolodex/README.md

 - Updating to latest version of packages or react version update
   - yarn list react react-dom react-scripts - list packages versions from package.json
   - ^ - this means when ever npm see commands like yarn update or npm update, it going to find latest stable version

-`Render method is called when ever you make changes in state.`